. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 Wind

-Large wind turbines have already reached the stage where they pay back the cash investment in their construction before they fall apart.
+Large terrestrial wind turbines have already reached the stage where they pay back the cash invested in their construction before they fall apart.
 If the price of oil shoots up again investors will make a fat profit from them.
-Typically they recover the carbon used to make and install them within 3 months.
-Because of this demonstrated success the industry is growing at about 30% p.a.
+Typically they compensate for the carbon used to make and install them within 3 months.
+Because of this demonstrated success the industry was growing at 30% p.a. until the credit crunch slowed things down.

-Small wind turbines are more economical in their use of materials.
-The difficulty is that their price is dominated by the labour costs of their construction and installation.
-If someone with enough money to start mass-producing them was brave enough to go ahead their price would come way down.
+The smaller the turbine the more economical in can be in the use of materials.
+The difficulty is that their price is dominated by the labour costs of their design, construction, installation and maintenance.
+If someone with enough money to start mass-producing small turbines was brave enough to go ahead their price would come way down.
 The lower specific mass and economy of scale could make them a bigger success than big turbines.
+Kites have an even lower mass so ultimately they will dominate once the complex issue of automating them has been solved.

 Tidal and ocean current

 Turbines, or water-kites, in the sea can generate power from the motion of the water caused by tides or currents.
-The main problem I foresee with tidal energy is getting consensus that the disruption caused to the local environment is worth the value of the energy generated.
+The main problem I foresee with ocean energy will be getting consensus that the disruption caused to the local environment is worth the value of the energy generated.
+One company with an interesting water-kite concept is Minesto.

-A very interesting extension of the basic idea is to build what have been called energy islands.
-Essentially a long dam wall is built to enclose a significant area of ocean.
+A very interesting extension of the basic idea is to build what have also been called energy islands (except these do not float).
+Essentially a long dam wall is built to enclose a significant area of ocean, so sea dam would be a better name.
 A set of turbines that act as either generators or pumps are installed in the wall.
 When there is a surplus of energy the turbines pump water out of the dam.
 When there is a shortage the turbines allow water back in and generate power from the level drop.
-Using a more complex system of staged dams and prediction of energy use and supply the scheme can work with the tides so that tidal movement adds to the total energy generated.
+Using a more complex system of staged dams and prediction of energy usage and supply, the scheme could work with the tides so that tidal movement adds to the total energy generated.

 Geothermal

 The uranium and other radioactive elements in the granite, and similar rocks, deep in the earth creates a valuable heat resource.
-Their depth in the earth means they are well insulated and over time have become very hot.
-Deep boreholes down to these rocks can be used to create super-heated steam.
-This steam can be used for heating or to generate power.
+Their depth in the earth means they are well insulated so they are very hot.
+Deep boreholes down to these rocks are used to create super-heated steam.
+This steam is used for heating or to generate power.
 Geothermal is limited both by the areas in the world with a viable resource and by its total capacity.
 It is therefore best exploited in combination with the resources listed above.
 When the sun, the wind and the waves are not producing enough power the geothermal can be turned on.
 When it is not needed it is turned off and the heat is allowed to build up again.

 The word Geothermal is sometimes incorrectly used to describe ground source heat pumps (GSHP).
 Both involve pipes in the ground but with GSHP they are much nearer the surface.
 GSHP uses a heat pump that requires an external energy source.
 That energy input is amplified by taking advantage of the high thermal mass of the earth.
 Geothermal systems output energy and because of the depth of the boreholes they only make sense for systems that can supply a whole town, or more.
 GSHP is suitable for single homes and together with air source heat pumps they are growing rapidly in popularity because of their ability to save energy.